 - d.
 Use Locate Icon to confirm you are standing at your intended waypoint. - e.
 Continue around your circuit using the above technique. - 3.
 Use Guide Me feature to demonstrate its utility in providing a visual cue to correct direction of travel. - a.
 As you are proceeding between waypoints, your instructor will demonstrate the Guide Me feature on Gaia.
 From you current location, tap the next waypoint icon once.
 The waypoint name pops up.
 Tap this name once.
 From the menu, tap Guide Me (you may have to scroll down).
 A solid red path will appear on your map between your current location and your intended waypoint. - b.
 Orient your Locate Icon so that the tip of the arrow points toward your intended waypoint. - c.
 Start walking towards the intended waypoint, confirming that your are proceeding along the solid red path that appears on your map.
 Note that Guide Me provides a bearing and estimated arrival (using distance) to your intended waypoint. - d.
-Close Guide Me by tapping "×".
-(Instructors: Take an opportunity while in the midst of the circuit to demonstrate the "Guide Me" feature on Gaia.
-From the student's current location, have them tap the next waypoint, tap the text box, scroll to "Guide Me" and tap.
-Students should orient the arrow indicating their current location to the red path and then proceed toward the next waypoint.
-It is not necessary to proceed all the way to the next waypoint following "Guide Me."
-The goal is to demonstrate the "Guide Me" option but the main focus should be to travel the circuit using the GPS Bearing/compass technique as above.
-Tell students to close "Guide Me" by tapping "x".)
+Close Guide Me by tapping "x". - 4.
+Practice taking bearings during your circuit. - a.
+Your instructor will pause the group during the circuit and choose 1-3 fixed objects on which to take bearings.
+The goal is consistency in holding your compass and obtaining accurate bearings to within +/- 4°.
+Compare your bearing with your instructors and repeat if you are more than 4° off.
+Maintaining consistent hand and body position is important to obtain accurate bearings.